Careers and Destinations

 ‘Creating technology and employer led education that provides learners with the ability to exceed their potential, celebrate their diversity and embrace the opportunities of the fourth ‘industrial revolution.’

-At LDE UTC we aim to prepare learners to have the skills and knowledge to fully embrace the vast range of pathways available to them Post 16 and Post 18, by providing opportunities, information and guidance to increase confidence and raise aspirations.
+At LDE UTC we aim to prepare learners to have the skills and knowledge to fully embrace the vast range of pathways available to them at post-16 and post-18, by providing opportunities, information and guidance to increase confidence and raise aspirations.
 This means preparing our learners so that they are resilient, confident, motivated and equipped with the skillset at both personal and professional level to enable them to thrive in the fourth industrial revolution, regardless of their choices.

 We commit ourselves wholeheartedly to preparing our learners to be the very best they can be, and we recognise that together we can make a positive contribution in filling the skills gap in industry.
 We are determined that, with our support, our learners will take responsibility for their achievements in their journey as they make their way from LDE UTC into the wider world of work or higher education.